BSD-Programming-Workshop/aws-terraform-ansible-ipsec-haproxy-lab/README.md

 1. **Create initial AWS CLI configuration**:

    First, create an administrative IAM user following [AWS best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).
 This user will exist outside the Control Tower implementation and be used throughout the deployment process.

+   Then create an Access Key ID and Secret Access Key for this user for the Command Line Interface (CLI) use case.

    Then create `~/.aws/config` with your admin user credentials:
    ```ini